Safe Foods to Eat When Everything Upsets Your Gut

 > Good sources of healthy fats: oils, activated nuts, seeds, coconut products, avocado and oily fish.

-> Good sources of protein: grass-fed or organic meat, poultry, fish, eggs, pure hemp or pea protein powder, bone broth, gelatin and collagen.
+> Good sources of protein: grass-fed or organic meat, poultry, fish, eggs, pure hemp or pea protein powders, bone broth, gelatin and collagen.

 > Good sources of carbohydrates: vegetables like leafy greens, pumpkin, carrot, green beans and zucchini; low carb fruits like berries, lemon, lime and kiwifruit..

-These are the exact strategies that I use with my clients in their health protocols.
-But once again, these dietary recommendations are only symptom management.
-You need to figure out and heal the root cause of your gut dysfunction which means testing is key (you know who to call, wherever you are in the world!).
-Trying to manage symptoms long term buy continually limiting your diet can actually do more harm than good as you decrease the diversity of your microbiome.
+These are the exact strategies that we use with our clients in their health protocol recommendations.
+But once again, these dietary recommendations are only symptom management tools.
+You need to figure out and heal the root cause/s of your gut dysfunction, which means testing is key (you know who to call!).
+Trying to manage symptoms long term buy continually limiting your diet can actually do more harm than good as you decrease the diversity of your gut microbiome.

 Healing the gut is a journey.
-If you are ready to begin yours, please head to the Work With Me page to learn more about how I work online with clients in many countries to test for and treat the various root causes of IBS symptoms and other GI conditions.
+If you are ready to begin yours, please head to the Work With Us page to learn more about how we work online with clients in many countries to test for and address the various root causes of IBS symptoms and other GI conditions.